 Although Kubernetes excels at managing your applications, it does not specify or manage platform-level requirements or deployment processes.
 Powerful and flexible platform management tools and processes are important benefits that OpenShift Dedicated 4 offers.
 The following sections describe some unique features and benefits of OpenShift Dedicated.

-OpenShift Dedicated uses Red Hat Enterprise Linux CoreOS (RHCOS), a new container-oriented operating system that combines some of the best features and functions of the CoreOS and Red Hat Atomic Host operating systems.
+OpenShift Dedicated uses Red Hat Enterprise Linux CoreOS (RHCOS), a container-oriented operating system that combines some of the best features and functions of the CoreOS and Red Hat Atomic Host operating systems.
 RHCOS is specifically designed for running containerized applications from OpenShift Dedicated and works with new tools to provide fast installation, Operator-based management, and simplified upgrades.

 Kubelet, the primary node agent for Kubernetes that is responsible for launching and monitoring containers.